 NOTE: This fudge will be around 1/2-inch thick.
 If you want thicker fudge, double recipe but use the same-sized pan.

-- 1/2 cup Coconut Peanut Butter, from Tropical Traditions (if in a solid/separated state – see below)
+- 1/4 cup Coconut Butter (if in a solid state – see below)

 - 1 Tablespoon butter (or coconut oil for a dairy-free option)